What’s with my bread?

 - When using eggs as the sole leaven in a cake recipe use 4 large eggs per 1 cup of cake flour.
 Beat eggs well, until foamy, before mixing in other ingredients.

 Making allowances for humidity levels in your kitchen

 Flour naturally absorbs moisture from the air.
-On days when the humidity in you kitchen is high, it will seem like you need more flour in your recipe to get the same texture in your dough that you are used to.
+On days when the humidity in your kitchen is high, it will seem like you need more flour in your recipe to get the same texture in your dough that you are used to.
 Adding a bit of extra flour is often fine.
 The exception is when working with whole wheat flour.
 Whole wheat bread is often heavier than white bread naturally.
 Adding too much extra flour can make your bread heavy and inhibit the vital rising that you need to form a good crust.
 Further, the resulting heavier loaves can end up not cooking all the way through and leaving a raw, rubbery, yeasty tasting centre to your loaf of bread.
 One way to combat this is to knead your bread with wet hands instead of floured hands.
-Wetting your hands before kneading, if you are working with whole wheat flour and high humidity, will keep the dough from sticking to you hands, while not increasing the heaviness of the bread.
+Wetting your hands before kneading, if you are working with whole wheat flour and high humidity, will keep the dough from sticking to your hands, while not increasing the heaviness of the bread.

-Now that you understand the basic principles behind using wheat flour in baking, tomorrow we’ll look at a basic drop batter and how you can customize it to your families likes, and what you have on hand in your cupboards.
+Now that you understand the basic principles behind using wheat flour in baking, tomorrow we’ll look at a basic drop batter and how you can customize it to your family’s likes, and what you have on hand in your cupboards.

 My Favorite Baking Cook Books